IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 {{?I-D.haberman-iasa20dt-recs}} discusses the challenges facing the current structure as well as several options for reorganizing the IETF's administration under different legal structures.
 This document outlines how such an organization will be structured and describes how the organization will fit together with existing and new IETF community structures.

-This document outlines some details of a potential "IASA 2.0" arrangement.
-Some of the details of the organizational structure are dependent on the choice of legal structure, but others are not.
-The point of this document is to solicit community input about how to address the challenges identified in {{?I-D.haberman-iasa20dt-recs}}.
-Ultimately, if the IETF community decides to make changes to IASA, those changes will subsequently be documented in a replacement of RFC 4071 (BCP 101) and RFC 4371.
+This document outlines the high level details of the planned "IASA 2.0" arrangement, some of which are dependent on the choice of legal structure.
+The point of this document has been to solicit community input about how to address the challenges identified in {{?I-D.haberman-iasa20dt-recs}}, and included much debate on the IASA2 mailing list and the IASA2 working group meetings at IETF 101 {{ietf101-slides}} and IETF 102 {{ietf102-slides}}.
+Changes will subsequently be required in a replacement of RFC 4071 (BCP 101) and RFC 4371, which are of course based on IETF community input and the work in the IASA2 working group.

 The proposal in this document is to transfer most of the responsibilities that RFC 4071 currently assigns to the Internet Administrative Director (IAD) and Internet Society (ISOC) to the newly created LLC.
-The IAOC would be eliminated, and its oversight and advising functions transferred to the LLC Board.
-It would be the job of LLC to meet the administrative needs of the IETF and ensure that LLC and IASA 2.0 is meeting the needs of the IETF community.
+The IAOC will be eliminated, and its oversight and advising functions transferred to the LLC Board.
+It will be the job of LLC to meet the administrative needs of the IETF and ensure that LLC and IASA 2.0 meet the needs of the IETF community.

 Eliminating the IAOC means that there will need to be another way for trustees to be appointed for the IETF Trust.
-The details of how this is done are outlined in (PLACEHOLDER: FILL IN WITH I-D NAME IN FUTURE UPDATE).
+The details of how this is done will be outlined in a subsequent working group Internet draft.

-The proposal in this document is depicted visually in {{Diagrams}} showing the IETF Trust and {{Diagrams-no-trust}} not showing the IETF Trust.
-(NOTE: DIAGRAMS WILL BE UPDATED AS CONSENSUS FURTHER DEVELOPS, IN A FUTURE UPDATE)

 # Scope Limitation

 The document does not propose any changes to anything related to the oversight or steering of the standards process as currently conducted by the Internet Engineering Steering Group (IESG) and Internet Architecture Board (IAB), the appeals chain, the process for making and organizations involved in confirming IETF and IAB appointments, the IETF Nominations Committee (NomCom), the Internet Research Task Force (IRTF), or ISOC's memberships in or support of other organizations.

-If the community decides to make changes to IASA along the lines sketched out in this document, normative changes to IETF processes will need to be documented in an RFC.
-Additional legal documents (e.g., certificate of formation, operating agreement, transition and shared services agreement) relating to the legal entity would provide the official, legal definitions of processes, roles, etc. {{transition-considerations}} sketches some initial thoughts about transition; publishing a detailed transition plan would likely also be useful.
+If the community decides to make changes to IASA along the lines outlined in this document, normative changes to IETF processes will need to be documented in one or more RFCs.
+Additional legal documents (e.g., certificate of formation, operating agreement, transition and shared services agreement) relating to the legal entity would provide the official, legal definitions of processes, roles, etc. {{transition-considerations}} lists some initial thoughts about transition; publishing a detailed transition plan would likely also be useful.

 ## Operating Agreement with the Internet Society

 The Operating Agreement (OA) is also out of scope for this document.
-The OA will be developed between the IETF and ISOC and is expected to include all critical terms, while still enabling maximum unilateral flexibility for the LLC Board.
+The OA is being developed between the IETF and ISOC and is expected to include all critical terms, while still enabling maximum unilateral flexibility for the LLC Board.
 Thus, it is anticipated that the OA will include only basic details about how the Board manages itself or manages LLC staff, so that the LLC Board has flexibility to make changes without amending the OA.
 The LLC Board can independently develop policy or procedures documents that fill gaps.

 # Key Differences from the IASA 1.0 Structure

 * The IAOC and IAD roles defined in RFC 4071 are eliminated.
-(NOTE: ONE WG TASK IS TO REPLACE RFC 4071)

 * The ISOC and IAD responsibilities described in RFC 4071 are assigned to a new organization, IETF Administration LLC.